Do you have a question about recycling or where to properly dispose of a household item? Check out these resources!

 - The Recycling Center in Richmond provides recycling containers for projects such as cleaning out the garage or doing home improvement: http://recyclingcenterinc.com/Services.html

-- Curious about how the sausage gets made?
+- Curious about how plastic bottles are recycled?
 Check out: www.oberk.com/how-are-plastic-bottles-recycled!

 Proper Medicine Disposal: